-5.63 The issue of strategic employment delivery across the wider West Midlands region has started to be explored most recently through the West Midlands Strategic Employment Sites Study (WMSESS) 2021.
+5.59 The issue of strategic employment delivery across the wider West Midlands region has started to be explored most recently through the West Midlands Strategic Employment Sites Study (WMSESS) 2021.
 The WMSESS 2021 was commissioned by Staffordshire County Council, Black Country LEP, Greater Birmingham and Solihull LEP and Coventry and Warwickshire LEP with local planning authorities in the region not directly involved in the study.
 In this context, the study's primary focus was around engagement with the private sector to gauge market demand for new strategic employment sites, to examine recent take up, and to identify broad areas of market demand.
-It did not provide a full assessment of need (in terms of floorspace) that could be attributable at LPA level, nor did it examine some key national policy constraints (e.g. Green Belt).
-To this end the study recommended a more detailed follow up study should be progressed across the WMSESS study area to properly establish the extent of any shortfall, conduct site assessments and address policy constraints (e.g. Green Belt) in more detail.
-This strategic issue is now being progressed via a proposed follow-on study with LPAs over the study area leading the work.
-This will allow the need issue to be explored in more detail and examine how evidenced need for strategic employment sites interacts with need identified through individual LPAs' EDNAs, and should provide a clearer picture of the need for strategic employment land across the region.
-The council is committed to being an active member of this commission and taking forward its recommendations for further consideration at the appropriate stage.
+It did not provide a full assessment of need (in terms of floorspace) that could be attributable at across the study area, however it did conclude that there was considerable demand for strategic employment site opportunities across the region and identified a number of broad locations around key junctions, including junctions on the M6 and M54 in South Staffordshire.